Tellusant/docs/maps/index.md

 #### [Köppen Climate Zones by Country](tellusant-koeppen-climate-zones-country.md)
 The map shows the population-weighted climate zones by country.
 That is, the climate where people live, rather than geographic area climate.
 #### [Köppen Climate Zones by City](tellusant-koeppen-climate-zones-city.md)
-The World's Cities by Köppen Climate Zones
+The map shows the Köppen climate zones for the 2600 cities we cover in TelluBase.
 #### [Nigeria Income Per Household By Local Government Areas](tellusant-nigeria-income-per-household-by-lga.md)
 Local Government Areas (LGA) are the 800 secondary subdivisions (below states) in Nigeria.
 #### [Recession Pressure by Country](tellusant-recession-pressure-by-country.md)